strblr/waymark/README.md

 navigate(-2); // Go back two steps
 ```

-You can also access the router directly via `useRouter()` (or import the router if created outside of React) and call its `navigate` method, which works the same way
+You can also access the router directly via `useRouter()` (or import the router if created outside of React) and call its `navigate` method, which works the same way:

 ```tsx
 router.navigate({ to: "/login" });